saberland/saber/website/pages/docs/permalinks.md

 Note that placeholders like `:year` and `:month` are parsed from the page attribute `date` which can be any valid date value like: `2015-02-31`, it defaults to the creation time of your page.

-Here we are setting the permalink template for `post` pages, you can set permalink for each type of page individually.
+In the example above we are setting the permalink template for `post` pages, however you can set permalinks for each type of page individually.

 ### Placeholders